radumircea/a11y/notes/Principles & Focus Management.md

 Focusable elements are elements that imply user interaction.
 These are either default (links, buttons, form elements etc.) or defined - by using tabindex.
 Tabbable elements are elements that receive focus through tab navigation.
 However, there is a slight difference between the terms, exemplified through the use of "tabindex"
-"tabindex" ensures focusability, but not tabbability - tabindex="-1" defines an element as focusable, but does not register the element in the so-called "tab order".
+"tabindex" ensures focusability, but not "tabbability" - tabindex="-1" defines an element as focusable, but does not register the element in the so-called "tab order".
 The element can receive focus programmatically.

 (!)
 Safari - for correct tab navigation, need to check a setting in Preferences